GabeScott/standard-works-vault/General Conference/1992 April - “Believe His Prophets”.md

 Now again, as always, we are faced with public moral issues, this time concerning lotteries, pari-mutuel betting, and other forms of gambling.
 The Presidents of the Church have spoken clearly and unequivocally on these matters.

 These are little things, but they are important things.
 They bring to mind the great contest between the prophet Elijah and the priests of Baal.
-Said Elijah on that occasion, “How long halt ye between two opinions? if the Lord be God, follow him: but if Baal, then follow him.”
-(1 Kgs.
-18:21.)
+Said Elijah on that occasion: “How long halt ye between two opinions? if the Lord be God, follow him: but if Baal, then follow him” ([[1 Kings 18.21|1 Kgs.
+18:21]]).

 Now in conclusion, may I repeat that I have worked with seven Presidents of this Church.
 I have recognized that all have been human.
 But I have never been concerned over this.
 They may have had some weaknesses.
 But this has never troubled me.
 I know that the God of heaven has used mortal men throughout history to accomplish His divine purposes.
 They were the very best available to Him, and they were wonderful.